yactouat/pips_channel_personal-website_webapp/README.md

 - conditional styling can be enabled using [`clsx` package](https://github.com/lukeed/clsx)
 - fonts are loaded via [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Roboto font
 - images are automatically optimized for size, responsiveness, and lazy loading

+## CI/CD

+- app' is deployed on Vercel, creating a PR should allow for previewing

 ## contribution guidelines